nbailly721/Mapping-Aedes-aegypti-Aedes-albopictus-and-Culex-pipiens-Distributions-Climate-Driven-Risk/README.md

 -Integrates BOLD species occurrence data with WorldClim climate data for global risk modeling.

 -All the graphs showing future projections only represent the hotspots for **January**.
-The same code structure can be used to produce visualizations for the rest of months.
+The same code structure can be used to produce visualizations for the other months.

 📌 Policy-Based Relevance